-As special as this place is, even more special are its people, culture and without a doubt its extraordinary cuisine, that is the most lavish endowment of this place.
-If its not obvious of the place being talked about here, then let all the guesses and assumptions be swept away all at once without much adieu, its about the magnanimously beautiful – KASHMIR.
+As special as this place is, even special are its people, its culture, and without a doubt its extraordinary cuisine; that is the most lavish endowment of this place.
+If it’s not obvious of the place being talked about here, then let all the guesses and assumptions be swept away all at once without much adieu.
+It’s about the magnanimously beautiful – Kashmir.

-Well known across the globe for its warm hospitality, Kashmir bears a history of having hosted a wide array of diaspora, be it the mighty Mughal emperors from central Asia or the Europeans, aesthetic and spiritual masters from far off lands, Kashmir has a rich heritage in these aspects.
-All this cultural diffusion tends to have a certain bearing on its traditions and food alike, while most of it resonating with central Asia, dialect being a simple example.
+Well known across the globe for its warm hospitality, Kashmir bears a history of having hosted a wide array of diaspora, be it the mighty Mughal emperors from central Asia or the Europeans, aesthetic and spiritual masters from far off lands – Kashmir has a rich heritage in these aspects.
+All this cultural diffusion tends to have a certain bearing on its traditions and food alike, while most of it resonates with central Asia, dialect being a simple example.

-Not delving much into the history of this place and tracking the historical footprints of the cuisine and culture, let’s get straight to the point of interest for all- ‘FOOD’.
-Having to talk about the food of Kashmir, one must embed a term in their minds – WAZ-WAN.
-This is not a dish, but is a collective name given to a number of dishes; precisely it is a multi-course meal that is usually served or prepared on special occasions like those of marriages, parties and family functions.
+Not delving much into the history of this place and tracking the historical footprints of the cuisine and culture, let’s get straight to the point of interest for all – food.
+Having to talk about the food of Kashmir, one must embed a term in their minds – Wazwan.
+This is not a dish, but is a collective name given to several dishes; precisely, it is a multi-course meal usually served or prepared on special occasions like marriages, parties, and family functions.

-Ranging from ‘kebabs’ grilled on skewers to ‘rista’ and ‘gosht-aab’ which are round meatballs prepared from minced and marinated mutton.
-The gravy for ‘rista’ is of a very thick consistency and incredibly spicy, with its outstanding red color, it is a hard one to resist.
-The spice that goes into the dish blends so perfectly well, that ‘rista’ soaks in the flavour and texture of it leaving an amazing taste on the tongue.
+Ranging from kebabs grilled on skewers to rista and gosht aab which are round meatballs prepared from minced and marinated mutton.
+The gravy for rista is of a very thick consistency and incredibly spicy.
+With its outstanding red colour, it is a hard one to resist.
+The spice that goes into the dish blends so perfectly that the rista soaks in its flavour and texture, leaving an amazing taste on the tongue.

-‘Gosht-aab’, again is a meatball, prepared from minced and marinated mutton but has an entirely different taste and gravy to it.
-The gravy of ‘gosht-aab ’ is one that is highly popular among the common folks and natives of this place.
-It is called ‘yakhni’ and is prepared with fresh yogurt.
-The yogurt is boiled and stirred continuously until it reduces to half of the previous amount with cumin seeds and dried mint having an important bearing.
-The meat balls are also boiled along thus soaking in the milky texture and flavour of the gravy.
-The gravy of it is one that is relished the most, with its creamy color and a creamy but heavenly taste, it is certainly a delight and definitely something that shouldn’t be missed at any cost.
-The thickness and the consistency of the gravy is such that while it is being served it literally sets your mouth slobbering, and the fine crystals of dried mint that just flow through the gravy is definitely a feast.
+Gosht aab again is a meatball prepared from minced and marinated mutton but has an entirely different taste and gravy.
+The gravy of gosht aab is highly popular among the common folks and natives of this place.
+It is called yakhni and is prepared with fresh yoghurt.
+The yoghurt is boiled and stirred continuously until it reduces to half of the previous amount, with cumin seeds and dried mint having an important bearing.
+The meatballs are also boiled along, thus soaking in the milky texture and flavour of the gravy.
+The gravy of it is relished the most, with its creamy colour and a creamy but heavenly taste.
+It is certainly a delight and definitely something that shouldn’t be missed at any cost.
+The thickness and the consistency of the gravy are such that while it is being served, it literally sets your mouth slobbering, and the fine crystals of dried mint that flow through the gravy is definitely a feast.

-Yet another one is called ‘tabakh- maaz’ and requires the meat from the ribs of the lamb and the meat is then fried in ‘Ghee’(butter).
-It is prepared in such a unique fashion that the top part of it is somewhat hard and underneath the hard layer is an extremely soft and delicate layer that could be eaten just with lips and not the teeth.
-It is usually served as a starter, and yet being simply fried mutton it has a savouring taste.
-The hard topped layer with a delicate layer underneath is one such unique attribution of it.
+Yet another one is called tabakh maaz and requires the meat from the ribs of the lamb, and the meat is then fried in ghee (clarified butter).
+It is prepared in such a unique fashion that the top part of it is somewhat hard and underneath the hard layer is an extremely soft and delicate layer that could be eaten just with our lips and not the teeth.
+It is usually served as a starter, yet simply fried mutton has a savouring taste.
+The hard-topped layer with a delicate layer underneath is one such unique attribution of it.

-This was a brief overview of the ‘WAZ-WAN’ with just the most important delicacies of this cuisine.
-Coming to beverages, Kashmir has its world famous ‘kahwa’ which is a sort of green tea with cinnamon and cardamom being the most essential part of it.
-When ‘kahwa’ is being prepared, its aroma travels to every corner of the house, announcing its preparation.
-‘Kahwa’ is most often savoured with ‘kulcha’ which is a traditional biscuit baked in a traditional oven called ‘tandoor’.
-It is such a wondrous combo- ‘kahwa and kulcha’ and isn’t something to be missed on.
-It is a must to be served on the auspicious occasions and is a go-to beverage in common households.
+This was a brief overview of the Wazwan with just the most important delicacies of this cuisine.
+Coming to beverages, Kashmir has its world-famous kahwa, which is a sort of green tea with cinnamon and cardamom being an essential part of it.
+When kahwa is being prepared, its aroma travels to every corner of the house, announcing its preparation.
+Kahwa is most often savoured with kulcha, a traditional biscuit baked in a traditional oven called tandoor.
+It is such a wondrous combo – kahwa and kulcha and isn’t something to be missed on.
+It must be served on auspicious occasions and is a go-to beverage in common households.

-If at all one desires to relish these utterly delicious dishes or the Kashmiri beverages be it the ‘kahwa’ or the Kashmiri salted tea called ‘nun-chai’ which is traditionally served with dry fruits garnished all over this pinkish tea and the kettle used for it is called ‘samovar’ (a copper kettle, bigger in size than the usual size of the tea kettles); one needs to visit Kashmir to have them because no other place or no other chef other than Kashmiri chef- ‘waza’ could do justice to the taste of these.
-Everything that belongs to this place is impossible to replicate be it the food, people, culture, or any minute detail of it.
-Every belonging of Kashmir carries the essence of this place like a body and soul, hence the need to state it again – ‘have it here or do not have it all’.
+If at all one desires to relish these utterly delicious dishes or the Kashmiri beverages, be it the kahwa or the Kashmiri salted tea called noon-chai, which is traditionally served with dry fruits garnished all over this pinkish tea, and the kettle used for it is called samovar (a copper kettle, bigger in size than the usual size of the tea kettles); one needs to visit Kashmir to have them because no other place or no other chef other than Kashmiri chef – waza could do justice to the taste of these.
+Everything that belongs to this place is impossible to replicate, be it the food, people, culture, or any minute detail.
+Kashmir’s belongings carry the essence of this place like a body and soul, hence the need to state it again – ‘have it here or do not have it at all.’